 - It requires students to submit regular written work, to produce research papers and to develop their discussion skills in class.

 - It offers courses in philosophy for up to at least 105 ECTS.

 This full-time study program comprises 120 ECTS spread over 4 semesters (usual duration 2 years).
 All philosophy courses are in English.
 It is possible for students to earn their degree by taking courses in English only.

 The Master in Philosophy at USI aims to allow students to deepen their understanding of philosophical problems, to develop the ability to think, argue, write and speak clearly and effectively, and to become acquainted with aspects of current research in philosophy and the history of philosophy.

-Graduates of the Master program possess soft skills that are of great value in a variety of careers, in particular logical, rhetorical and argumentative skills, the ability to analyse problems, formulate arguments, clarity and effectiveness of expression.
+Graduates of the Master program possess soft skills that are of great value in a variety of careers, in particular logical, rhetorical and argumentative skills, the ability to analyze problems, formulate arguments, clarity, and effectiveness of expression.
 Philosophy students constantly perform better than students in other fields in these areas, especially in verbal expression and analytic writing.
-Such skills are highly valued in several professions, for example in law, government, HR and business, healthcare.
+Such skills are highly valued in several professions, for example in law, government, HR, and business, healthcare.

 This school offers programs in:

 Last updated December 28, 2017